Dim candle light, scrap paper and my pen,

 Until brave dawn shall rescue me at last.

 I drop my pen, now frantic for escape,

 But where to run within this umbrous tomb?

-Why must you haunt me in the quiet night,
+Why must you haunt me in the still of night;

 What refuge left that is but mine alone?